-Preheat the oven to 350 degrees.
+- Preheat the oven to 350 F degrees.

-In a large bowl, add all dry ingredients and whisk to blend.
+- In a large bowl, add all dry ingredients and whisk to blend.

-Pour the wet ingredients into the dry ingredients and mix until just barely mixed. (*see note)
+- Pour the wet ingredients into the dry ingredients and mix until just barely mixed. (*see note)

 - Bake for 20 minutes, checking to see if it is done.
 (Time cooking really will vary depending on pan size, or if you are making cupcakes.)

-Remove from the oven.
+- Remove from the oven.
 Tip the pans so cakes come out onto the cooling rack.

-In a mixer, add frosting ingredients and mix until thick and creamy.
+- In a mixer, add frosting ingredients and mix until thick and creamy.
 (Start on low speed so powdered sugar doesn't fly all over your kitchen!)

-When the cake is cool, frost each layer.
+- When the cake is cool, frost each layer.